 As a young campus minister back in the 1980s I wrote essays in a newsletter to the friends and donors of my ministry.
 Sometime in the late 1990s, I had a chance to start writing a religion column for the Champaign-Urbana News-Gazette, here in Champaign-Urbana, IL, where I have now lived for 41 years.
 More than 750 columns later, I’m still writing them.

-I write pretty much whatever I’m thinking about.
-Mostly I write about issues of faith.
+I write pretty much whatever I’m thinking about issues of faith.